mwcapital/cot/SETUP_HISTORICAL_DATA.md

-# Setting Up Historical COT Data
+# Historical COT Data Setup

-The historical COT data file (FUT86_16.txt, 160MB) is too large for regular Git but is essential for accessing data from 1986-2016.
+This repository uses Git LFS to manage the historical COT data file (FUT86_16.txt, 160MB) which provides data from 1986-2016.

-## Option 1: Using Git LFS (Recommended)
+## Prerequisites

-### Step 1: Install Git LFS
+Ensure Git LFS is installed on your system:

 ```bash
 # On macOS with Homebrew
 brew install git-lfs